benashford/rs-es/README.md

 }
 ```

+The majority, but not all aggregations are currently supported.
+See the [documentation of the aggregations package](http://benashford.github.io/rs-es/rs_es/operations/search/aggregations/index.html) for details.

 Aggregation results are accessed in a similar way to accessing Json fields in the `rustc-serialize` library, e.g. to get the a reference to the result of the Terms aggregation called `str` (see above):

 ```rust